 |Motor skills||Hand/eye coordination||Numerical capacity|

-For both the Oxford Aviation Academy and CTC Aviation you need to sit the PILAPT, a pilot aptitude test which tests you on the following skills:
+For both the Oxford Aviation Academy and CTC Aviation you need to sit the PILAPT, a pilot aptitude test.

-Spatial Reasoning - Spatial reasoning tests or spatial awareness tests examine orientation skills in two dimensional and three dimensional spaces.
+Spatial reasoning tests or spatial awareness tests examine orientation skills in two dimensional and three dimensional spaces.
 Questions can include organizing two dimensional shapes, using a spatial reasoning cube, mirror images and perspectives.
-Learn the ins and outs of this test with our practice spatial reasoning tests.

-Mechanical Reasoning - Mechanical reasoning and electrical reasoning tests introduce basic concepts of Newtonian mechanics and static and dynamic electricity, the same concepts that are covered in a GCSE level curriculum.
-Brush up on your skills with our mechanical reasoning practice tests.
+Mechanical reasoning and electrical reasoning tests introduce basic concepts of Newtonian mechanics and static and dynamic electricity, the same concepts that are covered in a GCSE level curriculum.

-Technical Reasoning - Technical reasoning tests look at how familiar you are with technical concepts such as mechanics and machine operators.
-Explore our technical test battery to find out more about these tests.
+Technical reasoning tests assess how familiar you are with technical concepts such as mechanics and machine operators.

-Verbal Reasoning - Verbal reasoning tests examine how well you are able to work with complex texts, understanding and retrieving information in order to answer questions.
-Find practice verbal reasoning tests with JobTestPrep.
+Verbal reasoning tests examine how well you are able to work with complex texts, understanding and retrieving information in order to answer questions.

 The recruitment process for British Airways is challenging, but the key to success is thorough preparation.
 JobTestPrep has everything you need for the British Airways recruitment process, including practice tests and drills, detailed answer explanations, and helpful score reports.
 Start practising today to ensure your success and obtain the job you're after.